 Partnering with a freelance web designer or web developer may be an attractive option.
 Oftentimes freelance designers are able to do work less expensively than a web design firm or agency would be able to.

 With a lower price tag, however, comes limits associated with a one-person team.
-A freelancer may be quite experienced in one element of web design but lack in another, and without a team to fall back on, this can limit the capabilities of their final product.
-Keep in mind, too, that one person can only work so quickly.
+A freelancer may not have the well-rounded experience that comes with a firm or agency.
+Without an entire team to fall back on, this can limit them from the potential of their final product.
+Also keep in mind that one person can only work so quickly.

 That said, working with a single freelancer sometimes lends itself to immense amounts of flexibility during the web development process.
 By working person to person, requests go directly to the individual who will fulfill them and ideas can be shared immediately without going through alternate channels.